dwyl/learn-seo/README.md

 ## URLs
 URLs play an important role in both user experience and search engine optimisation.
+Luckily search engines are engineered to like the same types of url as humans, so if you concentrate on keeping urls short and descriptive, it should translate into great SEO.

 ### Guidelines for a great URL
 __Be descriptive.__ If you can't easily tell the purpose of a page from the URL, you're probably doing something wrong.